juriejan/yai-kandu-manual/content.md

 ### 5.4 Dropdown checkbox menu

 Tap on the form field and check multiple items from in the pop-out box.
-Positively checked items is indicated by a cross in the square on the right-hand side of the pop-out menu item.
+Positively checked items are indicated by a cross in the square on the right-hand side of the pop-out menu item.
 If the right combination of items have been selected tap *OK*.

 ![screenshot](./images/5/checkbox.jpg)
 <div class="pagebreak"></div>